 We recommend visually inspecting your hydraulic hose assemblies on a regular basis and logging trouble spots to keep an eye on.
 You should also follow recommended guidelines for orientation, twist, bend orientation, and storage to maximize the lifespan of your hoses while also realizing that hoses still have a finite shelf life.

-If you aren’t sure whether you should replace your hydraulic hose assemblies, please don’t hesitate to reach out to us at Hoser, Inc. We are incredibly knowledgeable about all things hoses, and we would be happy to give you additional guidance.
+If you aren’t sure whether you should replace your hydraulic hose assemblies, please don’t hesitate to reach out to us at HOSER.
+We are incredibly knowledgeable about all things hoses, and we would be happy to give you additional guidance.